The Palace (computer program): History

 The Palace was originally created by Jim Bumgardner and produced by Time Warner Interactive in 1994, with its official website launching to the public in November 1995.
 Bumgardner incorporated many features of Idaho, an in-house authoring tool he had previously developed for making multimedia CD-ROMs.
 One of the features of Idaho was IPTSCRAE, a Forth-like programming language.
 The name is a play on the word "script" in Pig Latin.
 One of the unique features of the Palace for its time was that the server software was given away for free and ran on consumer PCs, rather than being housed in a central location.
-Two of the original beta testers, Ben LaCascia(Now Bethany O'Brien), and Justice LeClaire are still active(as of 2/2022).

 From around 1997, artists began to use the Palace as a site for experimental live performance.
 Notably, the group Desktop Theatre staged interventions and performances in their own and public Palaces from 1997 until 2002.
 In 1997 they presented "waitingforgodot.com" at the Third Annual Digital Storytelling Festival, which took an interesting turn when another Palatian changed their name to Godot and arrived in the performance.
-Other artists working in The Palace include Avatar Body Collision (2002-2007).
+Other artists working in The Palace include Avatar Body Collision (2002–2007).

 The Palace's popularity peaked around 1999–2000, when nu metal band Korn had their own palace chat room that fans could download from their official website.
 Palace's popularity at this time could also be attributed to a palace which focused on the cartoon South Park as well as the Sci Fi channel's Mothership palace.
 There was even a link to the South Park palace on the Comedy Central website at the time.